VincentToups/emacs-utils/monads.md

-It seems kind of crufty to me to have to worry about a second namespace, to have to remember to type (funcall f-var a b c) or (funcall #'f a b c) but in this one case, its actually really useful that we have to write out funcall explicitely.
+It seems kind of crufty to me to have to worry about a second namespace, to have to remember to type (funcall f-var a b c) or (funcall #'f a b c) but in this one case, its actually really useful that we have to write out funcall explicitly.
 Its useful because it reminds us something is going on there.
 What would happen if we replaced those `funcall`s in the above expansion of `let*` with some other function?
 Let's kick this can around a bit, and see if